Sweet Boiled Corn

 Now that you’re a pro, share your newfound boiling-corn-success with your friends and neighbors!

 The great news is you don’t have to add butter to your corn at the end!
-Except — I love butter on all my vegetables, so sometimes I just butter it anyway haha.
+Except — I love butter on all my vegetables (see my buttered vegetables post), so sometimes I just butter it anyway.
 Enjoy!

 More Vegetable Sides